reiryuki/Zoom-Noise-Reduction-Sony-Xperia-10-Magisk-Module/README.md

 - The MIT license specified here is for the Magisk Module, not for Sony blobs.

 ## Descriptions
-- Pre process type soundfx ported from Sony Xperia 10 (I4113) and integrated as a Magisk Module for all supported and rooted devices with Magisk
+- Audio quality enhancements for audio/video recordings ported from Sony Xperia 10 (I4113) and integrated as a Magisk Module for all supported and rooted devices with Magisk
+- Pre process type soundfx
+- There is no user interface

 ## Sources
 - https://dumps.tadiphone.dev/dumps/sony/i4113 kirin_dsds-user-10-53.1.A.2.2-053001A00020000200894138764-release-keys